solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

     Uri documentLink = UriFactory.CreateDocumentUri(_databaseId, _collectionId, "example.document");
     ```

-    > Instead of having a Uri that references a collection, we will create a Uri that references a specific document.
-To create this Uri, you will need a third parameter specifying the unique string identifier for the document.
+    > Instead of having a Uri that references a container, we will create a Uri that references a specific item.
+To create this Uri, you will need a third parameter specifying the unique string identifier for the item.
 In this example, our string id is ``example.document``.

 1. Locate the following block of code: